Chapter 2. Cell Theory

 ② Composition 2.
 Nucleoplasm

 ③ Composition 3.
-Nucleolus: The part where chromatin is gathered
+Nucleolus: A region where chromatin is concentrated.

-○ rRNA synthesis, telomerase synthesis, and assembly site of ribosomal subunits
+○ Site of rRNA synthesis, telomerase synthesis, and ribosomal subunit assembly.

-○ the most easily observed structure inside a nucleus
+○ The most easily observed structure within the nucleus.

 ○ Example: Mannose, blood type

 ○ Function 3.
-Removal of the vesicle signal sequence: It takes place before protein is delivered to the vesicle, but it is generally considered to be the role of a rough vesicle
+Removal of the endoplasmic reticulum signal sequence: Occurs before the protein is delivered to the endoplasmic reticulum but is generally considered a function of the rough ER.

 ○ Function 1.
-Lipid and phospholipid synthesis, extension of fatty acid length, and unsaturated fatty acid
+Lipid and phospholipid synthesis, fatty acid elongation, and unsaturation of fatty acids

 ○ Function 2.
 Calcium storage (Ca2+ pump) and release (IP3 dependent Ca2+ channel)

 ○ Function 4.
-Control of blood sugar level: glycogen phosphate
+Control of blood sugar level

 ① Structure